Sharpness, Restart and Acceleration: Restart With Known Primal Gap

-while
+while,

-where $N=\sum_{k=1}^R t_k$ is the total number of iterations. \end{proposition} \begin{proof} Given $\gamma \geq 0$, linear convergence of our scheme is ensured by our choice of target accuracies $\epsilon_k$.
+where $N$ is the total number of iterations, $\rho$ is defined in \eqref{def:q}, $\kappa$ and $\tau$ are defined in~\eqref{eq:kappa_tau} and $c = 8e^{2/e}$ here.
+Those bounds are suboptimal to the best scheduled restarts by a factor at most $e/2 \approx 1.3$. \end{proposition} \begin{proof} Given $\gamma \geq 0$, the linear convergence of our scheme is ensured by our choice of target accuracies $\epsilon_k$.
 It remains to compute the number of iterations $t_{\epsilon_k}$ needed by the algorithm before the $k\textsuperscript{th}$ restart.
-Following proof of Proposition~\ref{th:sched_gen}, for $k\geq 1$ we know that target accuracy is necessarily reached after
+Following the proof of Proposition~\ref{th:sched_gen}, for $k\geq 1$ we know that the target accuracy is necessarily reached after